When Can I Retire Under FERS?

 The Minimum Retirement Age, or MRA, is the earliest age at which certain FERS retirement benefits may become available.
 Your MRA depends on your year of birth and ranges from age 55 to age 57.
 Employees born in 1970 or later have an MRA of 57.

-Many federal employees can retire at age 57 if they have reached their Minimum Retirement Age and meet the applicable service requirements.
+Many federal employees can retire at age 57 if they have reached their Minimum Retirement Age and meet applicable service requirements.
 However, retirement eligibility does not automatically determine whether age 57 is the most appropriate retirement date.
 Pension calculations, healthcare coverage, Social Security timing, and other retirement considerations may also influence the decision.

 The MRA+10 provision allows eligible federal employees to retire after reaching their Minimum Retirement Age with at least 10 years of creditable service.
 Depending on when benefits begin, a reduction in the retirement annuity may apply.
 Some employees may choose to postpone the start of benefits to reduce or avoid certain reductions.